Ghizer district: Geography

+There are several more Passes like [Attar Pass, Punji Pass, Korumbar Pass, Assumbar Pass, Chumakhand Pass, Nazbar and Zagar Passes they connect Mastuj to Ghizer Valley.

+There charismatic trekking routes with fascinating camping sites and stunning views of Hindukush and Hindu Raj Mountains.

 The main river in the district is the Gilgit River.
-The other tributaries include the Qurumbar River, Phakora River, Hayal River, Singul River and Yasin River, Phander river tributary which also joins the main stream at different points.
+The other tributaries include the Qurumbar River, Phakora River, Hayal River, Singul River and Yasin River, Phander River tributary which also joins the main stream at different points.

 Administration

-The present Ghizer District consists of two tehsils:
+The present Ghizer District consists of four tehsils: